 For more information about this option, please speak with a course advisor when you enrol.

 The Education Act 2016 requires every student to be enrolled full time until they complete Year 12 and/or turn 18 years old or you are on an approved learning plan (such as an apprenticeship).
 If you believe you are unable to meet these requirements, please contact the College Office on 6220 3133 and ask to speak with someone in Student Services.

 All part-time enrolments must be negotiated with and signed off by the Principal of the College.

 Extensive course counselling goes into every enrolment at Hobart College and there are multiple opportunities for students to explore the best subject options for them prior to the commencement of a new school year.
-These include enrolment and course adjustment sessions in mid-November and again in January prior to classes beginning on 3 February 2021.
+These include enrolment and course adjustment sessions in mid-November and again in January prior to the start of classes.
 These sessions are provided for students and their parents/carers to speak directly with course advisors in order to develop the most suitable course for students to commit to from Day 1.

 In the event that a course is found to be unsuitable, then there are some limited opportunities for course changes to be made through Student Services.
 Where course adjustments are required, students are strongly encouraged to make these early in Term 1 in order to ensure they are able to successfully complete the course and gain their TCE.